 To place the page within the navigation on your site, use the Menu Settings dropdown on the right-hand side of your screen when editing the page.

-2. Choose a Parent link—as in what section the page will live under on the website—from the drop-down menu.
+- Choose a Parent link*, or the section your new page will live under on the website, from the drop-down menu.

-3. Assign the page a weight—or in what order you’d like it to appear in the navigation or drop-down menu.
+- Assign the page a weight.
+This determines what order you’d like the page to appear in the navigation or drop-down menu.
 Pages with a greater weight will be listed at the top of pages with a lower weight.

 *Parent pages are pages that host pages underneath them.
 A parent page can have multiple child pages.
 For example, the main pages of your navigation are considered “parent” pages, while the “child” pages are those displayed in the drop-down menu.